ercovi/advent-js/README.md

-# advent-js-2022
+# advent-js-
-My solutions (much to improve) to AdventJS 2022 made by Midudev.
+My solutions (much to improve) to AdventJS made by Midudev.